Pat Studstill: New England Patriots

 Studstill was placed on waivers by the Rams prior to the 1972 season.
 He was claimed by the New England Patriots.
 He was used exclusively as a punter during the 1972 season.

 Studstill sustained a knee injury during training camp in May 1973.
 Studstill claimed the injury required surgery, and the Patriots disputed the injury and refused to honor his contract for the 1973 season.

-For his career, Studstill punted 560 times for 22,764 yards, an average of 40.7 yards per punt.
+Throughout his career, Studstill punted 560 times for 22,764 yards, averaging 40.7 yards per punt.

-Family and later years
+Family and later life

 Studstill was married in July 1960 to Barbara Jean Pickard.
 Both were students at the University of Houston.
 With Barbara, he had a son, Pat Studstill III, and daughter, Lisa.
+Studstill had several rescue dogs.
 He later remarried to his second wife, Rita Vennari.

 After retiring as a player, he was hired as a technical advisor on the 1974 prison football film, The Longest Yard.
 He also worked as an actor in television shows, movies, and more than 300 commercials.
 Between 1981 and 1985, he had a recurring role as Barclay on The Dukes of Hazzard.
-Other credits included Magnum, P.I., The Incredible Hulk, and Paper Lion.
+Other credits included 1st & Ten, Magnum, P.I., The Incredible Hulk, and Paper Lion.

 In 1999, Studstill was inducted into the Louisiana Sports Hall of Fame.

 He died on October 16, 2021, at his home in Los Angeles.